 This medication can interact with opioid pain medications; be sure to tell you healthcare provider about all medications and supplements you are using.
 The levels of this medication are affected by Maalox® (antacid).
 Gabapentin should be taken at least 2 hours after taking Maalox.
 You should not drink alcohol, in particular with the extended release formula as this affects how it is released.

 Storage and Handling

 Store this medication at room temperature in the original container.
 If you prefer to use a pillbox, discuss this with your oncology pharmacist.
 Ask your oncology team where to return any unused medication for disposal.
 Do not flush down the toilet or throw in the trash.

 Where do I get this medication?

-Gabapentin is available through retail and mail order pharmacies.
-Your oncology team will work with your prescription drug plan to identify an in-network pharmacy for medication distribution.
+Gabapentin is available through retail or mail order pharmacy.
+Your oncology team will work with your prescription drug plan to identify an in-network, retail or mail order pharmacy for medication distribution.

 Possible Side Effects of Gabapentin

 There are a number of things you can do to manage the side effects of gabapentin.
-Talk to your doctor or nurse about these recommendations.
+Talk to your care team about these recommendations.
 They can help you decide what will work best for you.
-These are some of the most common side effects:
+These are some of the most common or important side effects:

 Feeling sleepy, drowsy or lightheaded may accompany the use of gabapentin.
 Some people just don't "feel like themselves" on this medication.
 Avoid driving or any other potentially dangerous tasks that require your concentration and a clear head until you know how the medication will affect you.
 Avoid alcohol or other sedatives while using gabapentin unless they are specifically prescribed by your doctor.